rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 ### Enabling menu items and the actions taken on their selection
 **code.js** is a JavaScript file that is used to implement the code behind all the menu items defined in *commands.json*

-It starts by associating customizations with the appropriate *vendor* (folder name)
+It starts by associating customizations with the appropriate *vendor* (folder name):

 ```js
 ICC.demo = {